 Welcome to the home page of De Anza College's American Indian Studies Dept. I retired at end of Spring 2013.
 There are 2 part-time faculty members teaching in this department, Meg Kensler, Cheyenne River Sioux and Leslie Berry, Wampanoag and Cherokee.
 I returned Winter 2014 to teach part-time.
 My name is Gerri Parker and I am of Choctaw, Cherokee and German American (Pennsylvanian Dutch) descent.
-The Cherokee and Choctaw tribal nations are originally from the Southeast, but tribal members were forced by the US military to leave their traditional homelands and relocate to Indian Territory.
+The Cherokee and Choctaw tribal nations are originally from the Southeast, but tribal members were physically rounded up by the US soldiers, contained in animal corrals with no shelter, no medical care and litle food and forced to migrate from their traditional homelands to Indian Territory.

 I am married to a Choctaw (for 39 years) and together we have 4 grown children, and 5 grandchildren, 4 grandsons and 1 granddaughter.
 I first taught at De Anza in 1983.
 For 10 years I was a part- time instructor and was hired as a full time tenured faculty member in 1993.
 I retired at the end of Spring 2013.
 I also taught at the University of Santa Clara, San Jose City College, Ohlone College, Evergreen College and guest lectured at San Jose State and Stanford University.
 I was a Native Studies curriculum developer and trainer for local and national Indian Education Programs and the Office of Indian Education.
 I've conducted a substantial number of teacher training workshops in the Bay Area and nationally concerning American Indian students, their learning needs, native cultures, art, history and Thanksgiving myths and developed resource materials for reading books and Social Studies programs by grade level.
 I ran the Tutorial Center at the San Jose Indian Center, the Adult Ed/G.E.D.
 Program and functioned as the Vocational Counselor at the Indian Center, placing adults in vocational training programs.
 I was employed for a number of years as a teacher, curriculum developer and workshop trainer.
 I started my teaching career at Westpoint Elementary School in Calaveras County in 1975, volunteered and then worked for Fremont Unified School District in Fremont CA and Livermore Unified School District Indian Education and Bilingual Indian Education Programs.